Borobekra: November 2024

-arrived at a market area called Jakuradhor Karong on the Jiribam–Tipaimukh Road, perhaps some in shared auto rickshaws and others via the river.
-They asked the Meiteis to leave their properties and started burning them down.
-According to journalist Greeshma Kuthar, this was done in the presence of CRPF personnel, who had a camp adjacent to the police station a few hundred metres to the south.
-After fifteen minutes, the CRPF personnel asked the Hmar men to leave, and soon afterwards a CRPF bullet-proof vehicle that arrived on the scene opened fire, killing 10 Hmar men.
+arrived at Jakuradhor Karong on the Jiribam–Tipaimukh Road, perhaps some in shared auto rickshaws and others via the river.
+They asked the Meitei people of the locality to leave their properties and then started burning them down.
+Journalist Greeshma Kuthar points out that this was allowed to happen despite the presence of CRPF personnel.
+After about fifteen minutes, CRPF personnel reportedly asked the Hmar men to leave.
+According to Hmar Inpuri, a CRPF bullet-proof vehicle arrived on the scene soon afterwards, and opened indiscriminate fire.
+Ten of the Hmar armed men were killed.
+(Hmar Inpui claimed that three of them were captured by CRPF and beaten to death.)

-The Manipur Police however released a statement saying that the Hmar men attacked the police station cum CRPF camp further south, and that the deaths occurred under retaliatory fire by the CRPF.
+The Manipur Police however released a statement saying that the Hmar men attacked the police station cum CRPF camp to the south, and that the deaths of the 10 Hmar men occurred in retaliatory fire from the CRPF.
 They said that one of the CRPF men was also injured and was being treated in a hospital.

-The surviving Hmar men are believed to have abducted an elderly Meitei woman, along with her two daughters and three grandchildren.
-All six people were subsequently killed, whose bodies were found in the Jiri River and the Barak River a few days later, some showing marks of torture inflicted on them.
+The remaining Hmars in the group, who fled the scene, allegedly abducted a family of six, an elderly Meitei woman, along with her two daughters and three grandchildren.
+All six people were subsequently killed, and their bodies were recovered from the Jiri and Barak rivers a few days later, some showing marks of torture.

-As of November 2024, the cases remain under investigation by the National Investigation Agency.